BwanaQ/fast_food/README.md

 ## Acknowledgments

 - Thanks to [Toptal](https://www.toptal.com/developers/gitignore/api/django) for a beautiful .gitignore file
-- Thanks to [Firchow](http://circle.firchow.net/) for the pure css percentage circle
-- Inspiration - My Technical Mentor Kelvin Onkundi and The Olympians Team MC38
+- Inspiration - Our Technical Mentor Kelvin Onkundi and The Olympians Team MC38